 Divorce and remarriage have been much-debated issues for literally thousands of years.
-This bible study cannot resolve every issue or cover every situation.
+For example, as we'll see below, God gave Moses instructions to write concerning these things about 3,500 years ago.
+This Bible study cannot resolve every issue or cover every situation.
 My hope is to discover those clear and definite guidelines on this subject that are laid down in the Scriptures.

-Any discussion on marriage, divorce, and remarriage should begin with God’s initial pronouncements on marriage itself:
+Any discussion on marriage, divorce, and remarriage should focus on: What does God say about divorce and remarriage in the Bible?
+Let's begin with God’s initial pronouncements on marriage itself:

 This biblical account records God’s intentions for marriage as He established it “in the beginning” (Genesis 1:1).
 Additional Scriptures reveal a fuller picture of God’s outlook on marriage, as well as on divorce and remarriage.